Gifted and Talented Information

 - To encourage the development of products that use emerging technologies, techniques, materials and forms.

-- To seek out and include students who demonstrate necessary abilities to be successful in a rigorous program regardless of cultural, ethnic, linguistic, and socio-economic barriers.
+- To seek out and include students who demonstrate necessary abilities to be successful in a challenging learning environment regardless of cultural, ethnic, linguistic, and socio-economic barriers.

 - To cultivate each students’ listening, written and oral communications skills.

-- To involve students, parents, teachers and administrators in designing the gifted and talented program.
+- To involve students, parents, teachers and administrators in designing gifted and talented services.

 Referral and Identification